Sweet Peas, Pods & Papas: All About Birth, B@@bs & Babies

 temperature climbs.
 You can also enlist

-your coach and assistant coaches to help you take advantage of one, some, or all of these comfort
+your partner and other family members to help you take advantage of one, some, or all of these comfort

 measures listed below to avoid dehydration and hyperthermia in the first place.

 The simplest steps you can take are staying hydrated, getting rest, and staying out of direct sunlight and high temperatures.